bossenti/incubator-streampipes-website/documentation/website/blog/2020-07-xx-modbus_goes_streampipes.md

 use the existing infrastructure.
 Second, TCP is very flexible and it is possible to use the network for more than just communicating via Modbus.
 As always in real life, the use of TCP as the communication layer also has downsides.
-A very important aspect here for the application in the industrial context are possible vulnerabilities that come in hand with TCP.
+A very important aspect for the application in an industrial context are possible vulnerabilities assciated with TCP.
-Increasing complexity should also not be neglected.
+Also the increasing complexity should not be neglected.
 <br>
 ###### Data Model
 The data model of Modbus is very simple as it was originally designed for serial Modbus communication.